 Spewing insults and making wild, unsupported assertions may demand immediate attention, but did Trump really start his campaign thinking he could govern this way, should he make it to the end?
 Perhaps he thinks he can simply disavow his incendiary statements later and repackage himself.
 Certainly social media has eroded the absolute power of corporate media and has allowed any of us to market our own truth.
 But it seems almost delusional to think that life operates like an advertising campaign where reality is whatever you say it is.
 After all, the democratization of media works both ways — it’s both freeing and confining; we can’t escape our past deeds and words.

 In the meantime, Trump has been able to market himself as toughness personified, the avatar of politically incorrect truths: No-More-Mr.-Nice-Guy Goes to Washington.
 His followers don’t demand details about how exactly he would deliver on his promises.

 If it’s surprising how well this has played, it shouldn’t be.
-Trumpism is a force because our political marketplace has been warped by years of extreme legislative obstructionism and cynical encouragement of conspiratorial irrationality (“birtherism” or science denial, anyone?) that have left much of the electorate bitter and looking for a strongman fixer who pretends to be as an angry as they are.
-The mistrusted insiders — the once unshakeable GOP Establishment of corporatists, legislators, pundits, moralizers, and donors — can’t control the populist fury they helped stoke in order to stymie the hated Democrats.
+Trumpism is a force because our political marketplace has been warped by years of extreme legislative obstructionism and cynical encouragement of conspiratorial irrationality (“birtherism” or science denial, anyone?) that have left much of the electorate bitter, marginalized, and looking for a strongman fixer who pretends to be as an angry as they are.
+The mistrusted insiders — the GOP establishment of corporatists, legislators, pundits, moralizers, and donors — can’t control the populist fury they helped stoke in order to stymie the hated Democrats.
 And opportunists, smelling a good deal for themselves, will seek to reap the benefit.